TheDuckAI/DuckTrack/README.md

 ### Recording

-From the app tray, you can start and stop a recording as well as pause and resume a recording.
+From the app tray or GUI, you can start and stop a recording as well as pause and resume a recording.
 Pausing and resuming is important for when you want to hide sensitive information like credit card of login credentials.
 You can optionally name your recording and give it a description upon stopping a recording.
 You can also view your recordings by pressing the "Show Recordings" option.

 ### Playback